BenjaminBjoernRommel/SharpDX/README.md

-# Subject: Suggestion to Collaborate on DXNet – A .NET Core Update of SharpDX
+# Suggestion to Collaborate on DXNet – A .NET Core Update of SharpDX
 Hello,
 I'm a developer who has been using the SharpDX library, but as you know, it has been discontinued.